-Cincinnati was first settled in 1788 and by the middle of the nineteenth century it was the sixth largest – and fastest growing – city in the US with a population of 115,000 (half of whom were mostly German immigrants).
-It was also the largest inland port (8000 arrivals a year) and the second largest inland shipyard in America
+Cincinnati was first settled in 1788, incorporated in 1819 and by the middle of the nineteenth century was the sixth largest – and fastest growing – city in the US with a population of 115,000, half of whom were German immigrants.
+It was also the largest inland port (8000 arrivals a year) and the second largest inland shipyard in America.

-The panorama is not only the first photograph of the Cincinnati waterfront but the earliest surviving photo of any American city.
-It is also the earliest image of inland steamboats, of a railroad terminal and of freed slaves.
+The panorama is not only the first photograph of the Cincinnati waterfront but the earliest surviving panorama of any American city.
+Among other things it is the earliest photograph of inland steamboats, the earliest image of freed slaves and the first picture of a railroad terminal.
 It may very well be one of the most important American photographs ever taken.

-Here are cropped, but otherwise un-retouched scans of the film negatives:3
+Here are cropped, but otherwise un-retouched scans of the film negatives:

 Charles H. Fontayne (1814–1901) and William Southgate Porter (1822–1889) were daguerreians with a studio in the Franklin Buildings in Baltimore around 1844–1845.
-Fontayne left to start a studio in Cincinnati and Porter became sole owner of the Baltimore Gallery on 20 May 1846.
-Porter experimented with panoramic images and, on 22 May 1848, he produced a seven-panel daguerreotype of the Fairmount Water Works in Philadelphia:
+Fontayne left to start a studio in Cincinnati and Porter became sole owner of the Baltimore Gallery in May 1846.
+Porter experimented with panoramic images and on 22 May 1848 he produced a seven-plate daguerreotype of the Fairmount Water Works in Philadelphia:

-Fontayne and Porters partnership dissolved sometime around 1854–1855.
+Fontayne and Porters’ partnership dissolved in the mid 1850s.
 In 1855 Fontayne was advertising life-size photographs at a new gallery in Cincinnati.
 In 1856 he moved to Cleveland and assisted James F. Ryder in making “solar enlargements.”
-He later invented a high-speed photo printer5 and in 1858 moved to New York City but within the year was back in Cincinnati.
+He later invented a high-speed photo printer3 and in 1858 moved to New York City but within the year was back in Cincinnati.
 Finally, in 1891, he is listed as residing in Passaic, New Jersey.
 Porter, on the other hand, mostly stayed put.
 He continued to maintain his studio and gallery in Cincinnati, at various addresses, until 1873, when he moved his studio across the river to Covington, Kentucky where he is listed in directories as late as 1887:

 After Fontayne left Cincinnati the panorama remained with Porter.
 The Cincinnati Times Star reported that it was displayed at James Landy’s gallery in 1887 but otherwise it remained unseen until it was loaned to the Public Library of Cincinnati and Hamilton County in 1912.
 The panorama, still in it’s original frame and was hung in the old Main Library for years.

-In 1947 the new Library director Carl Vitz bought the plates from Porter's son.
-Although the Library allowed them to be professionally photographed several times they were removed from general view: too fragile for public display.
+In 1947 the new Library director Carl Vitz bought the plates from Porter's son as part of a public relations campaign for a new main library.
+He had them professionally photographed for a wall mural but otherwise hid them from view - they were now simply too fragile for public display.

-3. All of these images are courtesy of the Public Library of Cincinnati and Hamilton County, which your narrator has obtained written permission to display here.
+1. All of these images are courtesy of the Public Library of Cincinnati and Hamilton County and used by permission.
 Special thanks to John Reusing and Patricia van Skaik of the Library.

-4. Based on the boats and buildings, the low water level, the foliage, the shadows, as well as the apparent inactivity on the riverfront, and corroborated by historical boat manifests and construction records, water level data and local weather reports, Carl Vitz and Capt.
+2. Based on the boats and buildings, the low water level, the foliage, the shadows, as well as the apparent inactivity on the riverfront, and corroborated by historical boat manifests and construction records, water level data and local weather reports, Carl Vitz and Capt.
 Frederick Way suggest that the panorama was taken in the early afternoon of Sunday, 24 Sept 1848 from York Street in Newport.
 See: Vitz, Carl.
 “A Cincinnati Daguerreotype.”
-Address to the Cincinnati Literary Club, 20 Oct 1947 (available in it’s manual typewritten glory here).
+Address to the Cincinnati Literary Club, 20 Oct 1947 (online).

 The clock tower of the Second Presbyterian Church, less than 1 mm dia. on the original plate, had eluded Vitz and Way but was finally legible after the Eastman/Rochester restoration.
 It read 1:55 pm:

-6. For high-res zoomable versions of all eight plates, as well as historical annotations, see the PLCHC’s Cincinnati Panorama of 1848.
+5. For high-res zoomable versions of all eight plates, as well as historical annotations, see the PLCHC’s Cincinnati Panorama of 1848.
 The University of Rochester presents four complete plates as zoomable high-res images here.
-A large, zoomable, version of the entire panorama is available at the Ohio Memory Project.
+A large version of the entire panorama from film negatives is available at the Ohio Memory Project.